 We are frequently asked why the 1972 crown, and others do not carry a mark of value.
 It may be more relevant to ask why it is necessary for most modern coins to carry a statement of their value.
 In bygone times, most people knew what coins were worth, they did not need to rely on an inscription on the coin to inform them.
 This would be an interesting subject for further study.

-It is From the introduction of the first crown in 1544, crowns did not carry a mark of value.
+From the introduction of the first crown in 1544, crowns did not carry a mark of value.
 Only briefly did crowns ever carry such a mark, the occasions being as follows, very rare Charles I Scarborough siege coinage, Commonwealth (1649 - 1660) crowns, and Charles II second issue hammered gold crowns.
 The value mark on all these was a letter "V", the Roman numeral for 5.

 Apart from these, the first time that crowns bore a denomination was from 1927, when the word "CROWN" appeared on them.